Jeanne des Anges: Loudun

-Media
+Speculation

 At one time Sister Jeanne manifested the symptoms of false pregnancy, and this and the Loudun possessions have been much discussed over the years.
 In 1635, Sister Jeanne was said to have been marked by a cross on her forehead which bled continually for three weeks.
 Several authorities have come to the conclusion that these manifestations were a result of hysteria in the case of Sister Jeanne and mass hysteria in the case of the other nuns.

+In Media

 Jeanne des Anges wrote an autobiographical account of her life, and a film, directed by Jerzy Kawalerowicz and entitled Mère Jeanne des Anges (Mother Joan of the Angels) was released in 1961, starring Lucyna Winnicka, Mieczyslaw Voit and Anna Ciepielewska.
+An edition of the Autobiographie in 352 pages was printed from Éditions Jérôme Millon (first edition 1985, with a second edition published in 1990).

 Ken Russell's film The Devils (1971) is also based on the events, although even more loosely.
-Russell's film - which stars Vanessa Redgrave as Sister Jeanne and Oliver Reed as Urbain Grandier - is based on two literary sources, Aldous Huxley's 1952 book The Devils of Loudun and John Whiting's 1960 play The Devils.
+Russell's film – which stars Vanessa Redgrave as Sister Jeanne and Oliver Reed as Urbain Grandier – is based on two literary sources, Aldous Huxley's 1952 book The Devils of Loudun and John Whiting's 1960 play The Devils.
 Huxley's book deals extensively with Sister Jeanne's life after the execution of Grandier, including Jeanne's relationship with the Jesuit mystic Jean-Joseph Surin.
 On stage, the role of Sister Jeanne has been portrayed in Whiting's play by actresses including Dorothy Tutin, Anne Bancroft, and Joanna McCallum.

 Polish composer Krzysztof Penderecki's opera Die Teufel von Loudun, commissioned by the Hamburg State Opera, written in 1968 and 1969, and revised by Penderecki in 2012, features Sister Jeanne as a lead character and dramatic soprano.
 The 1969 premiere cast starred Tatiana Troyanos in the role of Sister Jeanne.
 Troyanos reprised the role in the 1969 television movie Die Teufel von Loudun, a studio production of Penderecki's opera filmed after the Hamburg State Opera premiere.
 The 2022 filmed version of Die Teufel von Loudun stars Aušrinė Stundyte as Sister Jeanne.